MicrosoftDocs/dynamics-365-project-operations/articles/budget/project-budget-management-overview-res-non-stocked.md

 ---
-title: Project budget management overview
+title: Overview of project budget management
 description: This article provides an overview of project budget management in resource nonstocked deployments.
 author: niranjanmaski
 ms.date: 06/24/2024